How veterinary clinics can go big in 2020?

 Vets to transform to a better position as compared to earlier.
 Today the

-Veterinary clinics are well placed in terms to exposure to technology,
+Veterinary clinics are well placed in terms of exposure to technology,

 customer service to name a few parameters.
 But compared to other industries